Burmese amber: Geological context and age

 The amber is found in the Hukawng Basin, a large Cretaceous-Cenozoic sedimentary basin within northern Myanmar.
 The strata have undergone folding and faulting.
 The Hukawng basin is part of the larger Myanmar Central Basin, a N-S orientated synclinal basin extending to the Gulf of Martaban to the south.
 The basin is considered to be a part of the West Burma block (a.k.a.
 Burma terrane), which has a debated tectonic history, it is considered to be associated with the concepts of the Cimmeria and Sibumasu terranes.
 The block was part of Gondwana during at least the Early Paleozoic, but the timing of rifting is very uncertain, with estimates ranging from the Devonian to Early Cretaceous.
 It is also disputed whether the block had accreted onto the Asian continental margin by the time of the amber deposition.
 A 2025 study found that the West Burma block had separated from what is now the northwest coast of Australia during the Jurassic period.
 Paleomagnetic reconstructions by Westerweel et al, have suggested that the Burma terrane formed an island land mass in the Tethys Ocean during the Mid Cretaceous at a latitude around 5-10 degrees south of the equator, considerably northeast of the combined Insular India (comprising the modern Indian subcontinent)-Madagascar landmass.
+The precise size, shape and orientation of the Burma Terrane and its tectonic relationships to other landmasses and terranes within the Tethys remains subject considerable uncertainty.

 Some members of the Burmese amber flora and fauna have Gondwanan affinities, while others have Laurasian affinities.
+It has been suggested that the Burma Terrane may have served as a "biotic ferry" transporting organisms across oceanic barriers dispersing them from Gondwana to Asia, following the suggested collision of the Burma Terrane with Asia during the Cenozoic.